Swapnanil-Gupta/UFMarketPlace/Sprint2.md

 21. **US-021**: As a user, I want smooth image carousel navigation to browse product photos
 22. **US-022**: As a user, I want scrollable modal content to view long descriptions comfortably
-23. **US-023**: As a user, I want animated form interactions to enjoy the submission process

 ---